 That would mean that in the preceding 150 years leading up to 2100, the population would have increased by 14 billion/8.9 billion or 600%/445%.

 The earth is a big place and could likely support that growth if the population was spread somewhat evenly throughout the globe and each person had access to life-sustaining resources.
 But that’s not nearly the case, as indicated by the population by city chart below:

 Source: WorldAtlas.com; Varied international public domain sites, the U.S. Census Bureau and Times Atlas of the World

 In just these 15 cities alone live nearly 350 million people, or nearly 5% of the earth’s total human population.
-And as our subway example above demonstrates, when that many people are packed together, risks rise.
+And as our subway example above demonstrates, when that many people are packed together, risks and possible issues rise.

 According the PEW Research report, more than 80% of US-based American Association for the Advancement of Science members said that population growth will be both a major problem and strain on the world’s natural resources.
 “Everything duplicates when there are more people,” Krizmanic agrees.
 “When you have 2-3-4 times as many people living in a city as were intended, changes have to happen.
 If they don’t, the risks rise…quickly.”

 He notes that infrastructure is one of the main concerns.
 “A city or region has to be able to handle all the water, sewer, transportation and security issues of their population.
 But as has always been the case during growth, the infrastructure is in ‘catch up’ mode to try to address the increased needs of the population.”